Arif-Foysal/obsidian/xor gate.md

 #digital-logic #logicGate

-Xor is an abbreviation of “exclusive or”.
+**Exclusive OR(XOR)** is an abbreviation of “exclusive or”.
 Xor outputs “TRUE” if two input values are different.

 ### Truth table